Why Is My Cat Itching and Licking So Much?

 Certain products can help soothe your cat’s itchy skin and maintain overall good skin health.
 These may include:

-- Supplements: Certain supplements, such as fish oil and hemp oil, are rich in omega-3 fatty acids and can reduce skin inflammation and improve skin health.
+- Supplements: Certain supplements, such as fish oil and hemp oil, are rich in omega-3 fatty acids and can help reduce skin inflammation and improve skin health.

 - Topicals: Using topical products like coconut oil and anti-itch cream for cats on patches of irritated, dry skin can help hydrate and provide itch relief.